PyoSH/PyoSH/README.md

 - 👋 Hi, I’m @PyoSH
-- 👀 I’m interested in swarm robotics/drones and autonomous vehicles...
+- 👀 I’m interested in Computer Vision | field robotics
 - 🌱 I’m currently learning visual odometry with monocular camera & event-based camera
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me